howsoai/platform-installation-examples/linkerd/README.md

 ```

 ### NATS
 NATS Message queue is heavilly used within the Howso Platform.
-The NATS traffic is not automatically recognized by Linkerd (as it uses a server-speaks-first first protocol).
-To enable Linkerd to recognize NATS traffic, the NATS service and server(s) needs to be annotated, as being an opaque port.
+The NATS traffic is not automatically recognized by Linkerd (as it uses a server-speaks-first protocol).
+To enable Linkerd to recognize NATS traffic, the NATS service and server(s) need to be annotated as being an opaque port.

 > Note this does not skip NATS traffic from the proxy - it just informs Linkerd that it should be proxied even though it doesn't automatically recognize it.